Approved: November 1, 2022

 - Undergraduate Education Council

 - Membership.
-This committee consists of a faculty representative appointed by the Chair of each undergraduate degree granting department/program within the College of Engineering and Applied Science (normally this faculty member will be the Chair of that department/program’s Undergraduate Committee), a staff representative appointed by the Chair of each degree granting department/program within the College of Engineering and Applied Science (normally this staff member will be the staff Undergraduate Advisor of that department/program), the Assistant Dean for Students, and the directors of programs and services related to student support and learning.
-The Undergraduate Education Council is chaired by the Associate Dean for Education.
-Voting members include the faculty representatives, the Associate Dean for Education, the Assistant Dean for Students, and other members as designated by the Associate Dean for Education.
+This committee consists of a faculty representative appointed by the Chair of each undergraduate degree-granting department/program within the College of Engineering and Applied Science (normally this faculty member will be the Chair of that department/program’s Undergraduate Committee), a staff representative appointed by the Chair of each degree-granting department/program within the College of Engineering and Applied Science (normally this staff member will be the staff Undergraduate Advisor of that department/program), the Assistant Dean for Students, and the directors of programs and services related to student support and learning.
+The Undergraduate Education Council is chaired by the Associate Dean for Undergraduate Education.
+Voting members include the faculty representatives, the Associate Dean for Undergraduate Education, the Assistant Dean for Students, and other members as designated by the Associate Dean for Undergraduate Education.

 - Graduate Education Council

 - Membership.
-This committee consists of a faculty representative appointed by the Chair of each graduate degree granting department/program within the College of Engineering and Applied Science (normally this faculty member will be the Chair of that department/program’s Graduate Committee), a staff representative appointed by the Chair of each degree granting department/program within the College of Engineering and Applied Science (normally this staff member will be the staff Graduate Coordinator or Advisor of that department/program), and the Director of Graduate Programs.
-The Graduate Education Council is chaired by the Associate Dean for Education.
-Voting members include the faculty representatives, the Associate Dean for Education, the Director of Graduate Programs, and other members as designated by the Associate Dean for Education.
+This committee consists of a faculty representative appointed by the Chair of each graduate degree-granting department/program within the College of Engineering and Applied Science (normally this faculty member will be the Chair of that department/program’s Graduate Committee), a staff representative appointed by the Chair of each degree-granting department/program within the College of Engineering and Applied Science (normally this staff member will be the staff Graduate Coordinator or Advisor of that department/program), and the Director of Graduate Programs.
+The Graduate Education Council is chaired by the Associate Dean for Graduate Education.
+Voting members include the faculty representatives, the Associate Dean for Graduate Education, the Director of Graduate Programs, and other members as designated by the Associate Dean for Graduate Education.

 - Undergraduate Scholarship Committee

 - Membership.
-Members of the Undergraduate Scholarship Committee include one faculty member from each undergraduate degree granting department/program, selected by his or her department chair or program director.
-Membership also includes the College’s Scholarship Coordinator and a BOLD Center representative.
+Members of the Undergraduate Scholarship Committee include one faculty member from each undergraduate degree-granting department/program, selected by his or her department chair or program director.
+Membership also includes college affordability staff, an Advancement Team representative and a BOLD Center representative.
 The Undergraduate Scholarship Committee is chaired by the Dean’s designee.

 - Duties.
-The Undergraduate Scholarship Committee has oversight and responsibility for awarding the College’s scholarships in accordance with the wishes of the Dean and scholarship donors, and meets as required but at least once per academic year.
+The Undergraduate Scholarship Committee assists with awarding the College’s scholarships in accordance with the wishes of the Dean and scholarship donors, and meets as required but at least once per academic year.

 - First-Level Review Committee